Checkout requirements and best practices

-Unless you have currency conversion enabled in your feed, your shopping pages should display the currency for the country you are targeting.
+Unless you have currency conversion enabled in your feed, your shopping pages should display the currency for the country that you are targeting.
 All pages from the product page to the checkout page should consistently display the same currency.
 Learn more about currency conversion

 Use language consistently

-Make sure the language of your site is the same as the approved language of the country of sale.
-You must use the same language in the product feed, on the landing page, and throughout the checkout process.
-For example, if you are targeting Canada you may use English or French, but whichever language you is used to upload the feed needs to be the same as the language that is used on the landing page and throughout the checkout process.
+Make sure that the language of your site is the same as the approved language of the country of sale.
+You must use the same language in the product feed, on the landing page and throughout the checkout process.
+For example, if you are targeting Canada you may use English or French, but whichever language is used to upload the feed needs to be the same as the language that is used on the landing page and throughout the checkout process.

 Relevant pages include (but are not limited to):